ibm-cloud-docs/blockchain-sw-251/howto/console-deploy-k8-firewall.md

   tlsSecretName: "<CONSOLE_TLS_SECRET_NAME>"
 ```
 {: codeblock}

+- **Reminder:** Replace `registryURL: cp.icr.io/cp` with the URL of your local registry and accept the license.

 When you finish editing the file, you can apply it to your cluster in order to secure communications with your own TLS certificates:
 ```